-FINDING ONE: PROGRAM OFFERINGSGoals, Course Content, and Age-Group Focus related to child development and approaches to teaching - a reflection of their program goals - both associate and bachelor's degree programs tend to require more content focused on preschool-age children than children birth through age two or school-age children.
+FINDING ONE: PROGRAM OFFERINGSGoals, Course Content, and Age-Group Focus of topics related to child development and approaches to teaching in reflection of their program goals, both associate and bachelor's degree programs tend to require more content focused on preschool-age children than children birth through age two or school-age children.
 Across degree levels, the availability of content related to administration and leadership is inconsistent.

-Most Oregon early childhood degree programs identify their primary goal as preparing students to work in multiple roles involving young children, working in many types of settings.
-While these programs offer a range of topics
+Most Washington early childhood degree programs identify their primary goal as preparing students to work in multiple roles involving young children, working in many types of settings.
+While these programs offer a range

-Like most states across the country, education requirements in Oregon for those administering or teaching in early care and education programs vary and depend more on the program's funding source than children's developmental needs (Whitebook, McLean, & Austin, 2016).
-In Oregon, there are different requirements for those teaching in certified family child care homes, those teaching in certified child care centers, and those teaching in state and federally sponsored preschools (see Appendix Table 1).
-These requirements vary from no formal education requirements for teachers in private settings to a bachelor's degree in early childhood education or a related field for lead teachers working in Preschool Promise, Oregon's pilot preschool program serving children living at or below 200 percent of the federal poverty level (Oregon Department of Education, Early Learning Division, 2017a; Oregon Department of Education, Early Learning Division, 2017b; Oregon Higher Education Coordinating Commission, Office of Student Access and Completion, n.d.).
-Such divergent qualifications disadvantages educators across Oregon's ECE field as well as children who may have teachers with vastly different experience and qualifications depending on the setting in which they receive care and education services.
+Like most states across the country, education requirements in Washington for those administering or teaching in early care and education programs vary and depend more on the program's location and funding source than children's developmental needs (Whitebook, McLean, & Austin, 2016).
+In Washington, there are different requirements for those teaching in certified family child care homes, those teaching in certified child care centers, and those teaching in preschool programs (see Table 1).
+These requirements vary from no formal educational requirements for teachers in family child care homes to a bachelor's degree in early childhood education or a related field for lead teachers working in pre-K programs based in licensed private or public K-12 schools (Washington State Department of Early Learning, 2017a).
+Such divergent qualifications disadvantage educators across Washington's ECE field as well as children who may have teachers with vastly different experience and qualifications, depending on the setting in which they receive care and education services.